Rhys ap Maredudd

 Rhys ap Maredudd (c.
 1250 – 2 June 1292) was a senior member of the Welsh royal house of Deheubarth, a principality of Medieval Wales.
 He was the great grandson of The Lord Rhys (died 1197), prince of south Wales, and the last ruler of a united Deheubarth.
-He is best known for his leadership of a revolt in south Wales in 1287–88.
+He is best known for his leadership of a revolt in south Wales in 1287–88 whilst King Edward I of England was away in Gascony.